elysiajs/documentation/docs/concept/plugin.md

 const app = new Elysia().use(plugin).listen(8080)
 ```

-Functional callback will allow user to access main instance values like routes schema, store.
+Functional callback will allow user to access main instance values like routes, schema, store, etc.

 ## Config

-You can customize plugin by creating function to return callback which accepts Elysia.
+You can customize a plugin by creating function to return callback which accepts Elysia.

 ```typescript
 import { Elysia } from 'elysia'